 During the effective period of this permit, the Permittee is authorized to discharge pollutants from the outfalls specified herein to Sherman Creek and East Fork Slate Creek, within the limits and subject to conditions set forth herein.
-This permit only authorizes the discharge of those pollutants resulting from facility processes, waste streams, and operations clearly identified in the permit application process such as inflows to Outfall 001 and Outfall 002.
+This permit only authorizes the discharge of those pollutants resulting from facility processes, waste streams, and operations clearly identified in the permit application process.